 After the digital breakthrough problems of the LM1972 Veroboard test, I decided to play safe and have a test board etched.
 This might seem a bit much, but I wanted to give the PGA2310 every chance to work well...
 Initial results are encouraging.

-As you can see, there is quite a lot on this board compared to the LM1972 circuit - the internal op-amp doesn't really help to reduce the component-count.
+As you can see, there is quite a lot on this board compared to the LM1972 circuit - perhaps surprisingly, the internal op-amp doesn't really help to reduce the component-count.
 The reason is buried in the data sheet:

 Another consideration is a matter of future maintenance.
 Any IC that is directly connected to the outside world is automatically at risk from all manner of assault.
 Hence, it should be (a) socketed, and (b) easy and cheap to replace!

-Here's the schematic of the PCB, minus the supply rails and digital connections for clarity.
+Here's the schematic of the test PCB, minus the supply rails and digital connections for clarity.
 Click to enlarge...

-Gain/Headroom and Bandwidth Management:
+Gain/Headroom and Bandwidth Management

 A deceptively complicated subject.
 First, consider bandwidth.
 Obviously, the preamp will need to have a flat frequency response to beyond the accepted limits of hearing which obviously comes by default with modern devices and techniques.
-These days, instead of striving for a flat and extended frequency response, you have to positively control of the response at the frequency extremes to avoid problems with DC or ultrasonic noise.
+Indeed, these days, instead of striving for a flat and extended frequency response, you have to positively control of the response at the frequency extremes to avoid problems with DC or ultrasonic noise.
 As a famous audio designer once said, the wider you open the window, the more dirt flies in!

 The input ultrasonic filter should be high enough in frequency to not overlap with the subsequent bandwidth limiting to keep the system bode plot 'simple'.
-So why can't the system -3dB cut-off frequency be set by the ultrasonic filter?
+So why can't the system -3dB cut-off frequency be set by the input ultrasonic filter?
 Quite simply, as you don't know the source impedance, you can't accurately specify the frequency.
 With the component values shown above, here's how the -3dB point varies with source impedance:

 This might not be a problem for some applications, but the perfectionist in me prefers a nice, well-defined bandwidth.
 So, this is set later - after the PGA2310.
 In theory it could be done before the PGA2310, but remember that it has to be fed from a source impedance of <600Ω, so at frequencies above the passband, the op-amp would see a low-impedance load - not a big problem, but not ideal...